denysdev1/socketio-slack-clone/README.md

 # Slack Clone

-This is a light Slack clone build with Socket.io
+This is a responsive light Slack clone built with Socket.io

 [DEMO-LINK](https://slack-socketio.onrender.com) (May take up to a minute to start)